 - It provides insulation due to the fat present.

-Areolar tissue and adipose tissue are two types of loose connective tissues where the cells and fibers are loosely scattered in the semi-fluid matrix.
+Areolar tissue and adipose tissue are two types of loose connective tissues where the cells and fibres are loosely scattered in the semi-fluid matrix.

 - Bone is a hard connective tissue which forms the framework of the body.

-- It has a rigid matrix rich in calcium and collagen fibers.
+- It has a rigid matrix rich in calcium and collagen fibres.